TongjiNLP/ACC/README.md

       |- dev_results.json   # accuracy on the dev set
   ```

-  For the following inference steps, here you should move the directory `./output_cls/checkpoint-best` to `./MODEL` and rename it, for example, "cls_ckpt".
+  For the following inference steps, here we recommend you to move the directory `./output_cls/checkpoint-best` to `./MODEL` and rename it, for example, "cls_ckpt".

 ### Training the corrector